Forward thinking business partnerships

-Much could be said about our changing world—economic volatility, political and civil unrest, epic levels of national debt, corrupt governments and the impact of new technologies on the labor market.
+Much could be said about our changing world—economic volatility, political and civil unrest, epic levels of national debt, corrupt governments, a global pandemic and the impact of new technologies on the labor market.

 While not exclusively, there is no doubt that the online world has also pushed many organizations into markets they never intended to be in, but now find themselves under pressure to respond to.
 DePalma calls this, ‘The Eighth Continent’ (DePalma, 2004, xi).